Jaemani/Jaemani.github.io/_posts/2025-02-22-LA_Essence_of_Linear_Algebra.md

 'Transformation' is same as a function and means it is moved. input->output 'Linear':
 1. Lines remain lines
-	(all the horizontal, vertical, diagonal lines should not curved Grid lines remain parallel and evenly spaced)
+	(all the horizontal, vertical, diagonal lines should not curved, \
+	Grid lines remain parallel and evenly spaced)
 2. Origin remains fixed
 #### method